Jyothishjoy/AMBER_CYP2E1_3KOH/Step-2 Dock the Substrate/README.md

          c.
 Add hydrogen: “Edit → Hydrogens → Add → Polar Only → OK”.

-4. Follow the steps exactly as described in the *Autodock Tutorial.pdf*
+4. Follow the steps exactly as described in the **Autodock Tutorial.pdf**

-5. Don't forget to copy *autogrid4.exe* and *autodock4.exe* into the current working directory.
+5. Don't forget to copy **autogrid4.exe** and **autodock4.exe** into the current working directory.
 This will make their execution much easier through WSL2 (Ubuntu).

-6. Use WSL2 to navigate to the files and executables located.
+6. Through WSL2, navigate to the location of the files and executables.

 7. Run autogrid and autodock as described in the paper.